jhonathanalencar/tech-notes/README.md

 - [x] Should not be able to assign notes to inactive users
 - [x] Should not be able to assign notes to a non existing user
 - [x] Should be able to list all notes
-- [ ] Should be able to update note
+- [x] Should be able to update note
-- [ ] Should not be able to update a non existing note
+- [x] Should not be able to update a non existing note
-- [ ] Should not be able to update note when title is already taken
+- [x] Should not be able to update note when title is already taken
-- [ ] Should not be able to a non manager or admin user update a note
+- [x] Should not be able to a non manager or admin user update a note
-- [ ] Should be able to a non manager or admin user update their assigned notes
+- [x] Should be able to a non manager or admin user update their assigned notes
+- [x] Should not be able to assign updated note to a non existing user
+- [x] Should not be able to assign updated note to a inactive user
 - [ ] Should be able to delete note
 - [ ] Should not be able to delete a non existing note
 - [ ] Should not be able to a non manager or admin user delete a note